EUCAIM/upv-node-workstation-images/README.md

 The types of image, the _jobman_ command and the catalog are explained in the next chapters.

-**For notifying new images or changes in your image that require to rebuild it**, please [add an issue](https://github.com/chaimeleon-eu/workstation-images/issues) to this repository or contact us by email.
+**For notifying new images or changes in your image that require to rebuild it**, please create a request in the [Application Catalogue](https://github.com/chaimeleon-eu/application-catalogue/tree/main?tab=readme-ov-file#request-to-add-or-update-an-application).
 It is recommended to add the label `version` (see [Labels](#labels)), increment it on every change and refer to its value in the issue.

-### User guide
+### First of all, check out the usage guide
 Before being a developer you should be a user: this way you can understand what is the expected behaviour of any application in the platform.
-So if you have not seen yet the user guide, it is a good moment:
+So if you have not seen yet the usage guide, it is a good moment:
 https://github.com/chaimeleon-eu/workstation-images/blob/main/usage-guide.md#explore-the-contents-of-a-dataset

 ### Testing your application in the platform